KyleYoung1997/pyISARICBasics/README.md

 Create a folder that contains this notebook and another folder containing the raw ISARIC data.

 You then need to navigate to your newly created folder and activate your virtual environment.
+To do this you need to open a console window and use the following command:

+	cd "path_to_directory"

+(If you're using a mac you can type cd and then drag the folder icon of your newly created folder into the terminal window to get the path)

 Then type the following command to open jupyter notebook:

 		jupyter notebook